serverless/components/README.md

 ### How To Use A Serverless Component Programmatically

-Use a `serverless.js` file, like this:
+Create a new javascript file, and load/use Components like this:

 ```javascript